jmmnyc/tidytuesday/README.md

 # #Tidytuesday
-This repo is for tidytuesday projects
+This repo is for tidy Tuesday projects

 Here you'll find code and images